+- The degree to which the proposed project exhibits technological diversity when compared to the existing DOE project portfolio and other projects selected from the subject FOA; - The degree to which the proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives;

+Questions about this FOA?
+Email FCTOFOA@ee.doe.qov

+Problems with EERE Exchange?
+Email EERE- EERE-ExchangeSupport@hq.doe.qov

-- The proposed project exhibits technological diversity when compared to the existing DOE project portfolio and other projects selected from the subject FOA; - The proposed project, including proposed cost share, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to accelerate commercialization and overcome key market barriers; - The proposed project is likely to lead to increased employment and manufacturing in the United States; - The proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; and - The proposed project collectively represents diverse types and sizes of applicant organizations while not being detrimental to the overall objectives of the program; - The proposed project represents diverse technology concepts and applications, as well as technical approaches, while not being detrimental to the overall objectives of the program; and - The proposed project has significant potential to impact the market while not being detrimental to the overall objectives of the program.
+- The level of industry involvement and demonstrated ability to accelerate commercialization and overcome key market barriers; - The degree to which the proposed project is likely to lead to increased employment and manufacturing in the United States; and - The degree to which the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty i.
+Overview